-All PEGNL license holders are required to report eighty (80) hours of professional development (PD) annually through PEGNL’s on-line reporting system available at the Member Portal.
-The program requires a minimum of two (2) professional development hours under the category of Ethical Practice.
+All PEGNL license holders are required to report thirty (30) hours of professional development (PD) annually through PEGNL’s on-line reporting system available at the Member Portal.
+The program requires a minimum of two (2) professional development hours in the category of Ethical Practice and one (1) in the Regulatory Learning category.

 Detailed requirements of the Continuing Professional Development program (CPD) may be found in the document Continuing Professional Development Requirements for Engineers and Geoscientists.